Helensburgh Anglican Church

 Rev. Hugh Walker Taylor, 1881-1891 (to 1896 in Bulli)

-Lay catechists visited the growing towns along the line, holding services wherever possible. others ministers visited the ares, especially a number of Methodist evangelists, although it wasn't till 1903 that the Helensburgh Methodist circuit was formed.
+Lay catechists visited the growing towns along the line, holding services wherever possible.
+Other ministers visited the areas, especially a number of Methodist evangelists, although it wasn't until 1903 that the Helensburgh Methodist circuit was formed.

 Rev. H. Walker Taylor ministered to an area South of Bulli and North to Sutherland.
 Sylvania was visited by the Rector of St. Paul's Kogarah, the Rev. W.K.
 Bowers.
 At Helensburgh, Rev. Taylor conducted the first church service under a gum tree on a clear moonlight night.
-It was held in the Colliery Paddock, opposite the present Roman Catholic School.
+It was held in the Colliery Paddock, opposite the present Catholic School.
 Later, as railway ganger camps became more established, services were conducted in a rough demountable building called St. Anne's.
 Such buildings were moved from camp to camp.
-The building illustrated was erected at Baker's Camp near Helensburgh in 1914 when the new double railway track ("the deviation") was being constructed.
 By 1887 records show that serious discussion was underway for the establishment of a permanent home for the Anglican community in Helensburgh.

 Rev. Joseph Bosworth, 1891-1896